iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 Zoom to selected eles.

-`instance.marqueeZoom(callback)`
+`instance.enableMarqueeZoom(callback)`

-Zoom to specified region. callback is called at the end of the function.
+Enables marquee zoom. callback is called at the end of the function.

+`instance.disableMarqueeZoom()`

+Disables marquee zoom.

 ## Default Options
 ```javascript